FAQ's

 Do I need to clean my containers/bottles?

-Yes.
-Due to our higher TDS level we recommend that you clean your containers/bottles out regularly to help prevent mineral build-up.
+Due to our higher Total Dissolved Solids (TDS) level, we recommend cleaning your containers and bottles regularly to help prevent mineral build-up.